SGPS Course Listings

 TECHNIQUES AND THEORIES OF COUNSELING AND PSYCHOTHERAPY II

 3.00 credits.
 The aim of the Techniques and Theories of Counseling and Psychotherapy course sequence (I & II) is to provide students with in-depth training on the theory and application of specific evidence-based counseling practices.
 Significant time in class will be devoted to the practice and application of counseling skills.
-In Techniques and Theories of Counseling and Psychotherapy II we will focus on varied approaches to counseling, such as cognitive-behavioral and social-learning based approaches.
+In Techniques and Theories of Counseling and Psychotherapy II we will focus on varied approaches to counseling, such as collaborative, emotion-focused, and cognitive approaches.
 Prerequisite(s): MCP 530.
-Fall Semester.
+Summer Semester.

 Credit Type: Letter Graded